NVIDIA-AI-IOT/jetson-copilot/README.md

 Jetson Copilot is a reference application for a ***local*** AI assistant.

-It deonstrates two things;
+It demonstrates two things;

 - Running open-source LLMs (large language model) on device
-- Augumenting the LLM to have access to your locally indexed knowledge (**RAG**, retrieval-augmented generation)
+- Augmenting the LLM to have access to your locally indexed knowledge (**RAG**, retrieval-augmented generation)

 > [!IMPORTANT]
 >